ALS DISABILITY BENEFITS: LOU GEHRIG’S DISEASE

 SSDI & SSI BENEFITS FOR ALS

 If you have ALS, there is no 24 month waiting period for Medicare benefits.
-Therefore, you should learn more about Medicare Advantage Plans as soon as you can.
+Therefore, you should learn about Medicare Advantage Plans as soon as you can.
 These plans can lower your health costs.

 Please note that if you do not have enough work credits to qualify for SSD benefits, then you can apply for SSI benefits.
 However, Supplemental Security Income (“SSI”) benefits are different than Social Security Disability (“SSD”) benefits.
 SSI benefits are an addition to SSD benefits, paid to you if your monthly SSD benefit is a low amount of money.

 Supplemental Security Income (SSI) is also a benefit you can receive if you have never had a job.
 Or, if you have only worked for a short period of time.
-In order to be eligible for SSI you must meet SSA’s income and asset requirements.
+In order to qualify for SSI you must meet SSA’s income and asset requirements.
 For example, you cannot have more than $2000 in the bank or you do not qualify for SSI benefits.
 The financial asset rules that govern SSI are complex.
 Therefore, you may need the legal help of an SSI disability attorney to see if you are eligible.
 SSI benefits also come with Medicaid.
-Find out more about Medicaid benefits.
+Find out about Medicaid benefits.

-Together, the two benefits of SSD and SSI, can bring you to a higher monthly benefit amount than one benefit alone.
+Together, the two benefits of SSDI and SSI, can bring you to a higher monthly benefit amount than one benefit alone.
 However, in order to win SSI, you must have a severe disability and be unable to work for 12 months or longer.
 Additionally, you must meet SSA’s income and asset requirements.

-If you have ALS, you may reach the point that you need the help of a family member or someone you trust to handle your benefits.
+If you have ALS, then you may reach the point that you need the help of a family member or someone you trust to handle your benefits.
 This person is called a representative payee.
-Learn more about what a representative payee does for you.
+Learn about what a representative payee does for you.

 SSA’S LISTING FOR ALS – LISTING 11.10

 In order to meet listing 11.10, the SSA requires an official medical diagnosis of ALS.
 The SSA requires medical records about your ALS from a doctor.
 They also require laboratory testing to establish the diagnosis when the clinical findings of upper and lower motor neuron disease are not present in three or more regions.
-Nerve conduction studies and an EMG, might also support your diagnosis of ALS.
+Nerve conduction studies and an EMG might also support your diagnosis of ALS.
 Unfortunately, the SSA will not purchase these studies.
 You will have to have the studies done.
 Then, you will need to submit them to the SSA.

 To help you determine your diagnosis and obtain SSDI benefits, your doctor might also order blood and urine tests.
 Additionally, your doctor may order a muscle biopsy in order to rule out diseases other than ALS.

-If your ALS does not meet or equal the criteria under listing 11.10, you can use your RFC to prove you cannot work.
+If your ALS does not meet or equal the criteria under listing 11.10, then you can use your RFC to prove you cannot work.
 The RFC is used to prove that you cannot perform your past relevant work.
 It is also used to show that you cannot perform other work that exists in significant numbers in the national economy.

 Once the SSA determines the impact of your ALS symptoms, they will know your RFC.
 The SSA determines your RFC by reading your medical records and asking you questions about your symptoms.
 For example, the SSA will look at how your ALS symptoms impact your ability to do everyday tasks, such as sit, stand, and walk.
 They will also look at your fatigue to see if you need to lay down during the workday.